oroinc/crm/README.md

     // ...
 }

-That\'s it! `myField` becomes versioned and will be tracked by DataAudit bundle.
+That's it! `myField` becomes versioned and will be tracked by DataAudit bundle.

 You may also specify your own logEntryClass with custom logic.